eficode-academy/jenkins-pipeline-exercise/README.md

 Find the decalarative syntax [here](https://jenkins.io/doc/book/pipeline/jenkinsfile/).

+Commit and push your changes

-Run this to see that it's working, and all three stages are present in the UI afterwards.
+Go to the Jenkins server and run the job to see that it's working, and all three stages are present in the UI afterwards.

 ## 5. Running a Gradle test and archiving